-There are 4 fewer available protocol numbers than the course in 2003 and 41 fewer since the course in 1999.
+As of Jan.
+2005, there are 4 fewer available protocol numbers than the course in 2003 and 41 fewer since the course in 1999.

 Basic communication mechanism: datagram

 Properties of datagrams:

 - Best effort - Each message handled independently global addressing. - IP packets (datagrams) are forwarded according to the network address (which is in each datagram) by routers.